biocore/micronota/CONTRIBUTING.md

  git merge master
  ```

-11. Run ``make`` to ensure that your changes did not cause anything expected to break.
+11. Run ``make all`` to ensure that your changes did not cause anything expected to break.

 12. Once the tests pass, you should push your changes to your forked repository on GitHub using: